mun1bxD/PortSwigger-Labs/Click Jacking/All_Labs.md

 <img src="images/image8.jpg" alt="third" width="500">

-In exploit server paste the explit and deliver it to victim.
+In exploit server paste the exploit and deliver it to victim.
 I will url encode the email then it work for me

 ```html
 <style>